bernhardHartleb/Install-VM-Debian/README.md

 ## VM optimization

-Optimize your VM to save time in the future:
+Optimize your VM to work effective in the future.
+Ensure the following things are set:
+ - Assign 2 or more CPUs to the VM.
+ - Assign more than 4GB of RAM.
+ - Increase graphics memory to 32MB.
  - Enable the shared clipboard between Host and Guest.
- - Assign a 2nd CPU to the VM.
- - Assign more than 4GB of RAM.
- - Activate 3D acceleration and increase graphics memory to 64MB.
- - Find the best display resolution and scaling mode for your work.
+ - Find the best display resolution and scaling mode for your screen.
- - Discover the simple MATE desktop.
+ - Add shortcuts to often used applications to the desktop.

 When everything works properly, consider shutting down the VM to create a restore point of the current state.